Lowther Castle & Gardens

 Opening Times

-Castle Ruins & Gardens are open daily all year round, except Christmas Day.
-Summer hours are 10:00am–5:00pm, and winter hours are 10:00am–4:00pm.
-Please note that last entry is one hour before closing.
+Castle Ruins & Gardens are open every day of the week.
+Winter hours are 10am to 4pm, and summer hours are 10am to 5pm.
+Please note that last entry to the gardens is one hour before closing time.

-The Story of Lowther Exhibition, Cycle Hire, and Adventure Playground (The Lost Castle) are all available during the site's general opening hours.
+The Story of Lowther Exhibition, Adventure Playground (The Lost Castle), and Cycle Hire are all available during general site opening hours.

-Tours of Old Lowther are offered on selected dates throughout 2026.
-Each tour runs from 11:00–11:30am and takes place on the following dates:
+Tours of Old Lowther are guided tours running from 11:00am to 11:30am on the following dates:

 - 8th June